"The whole is more than the sum of its parts."

 Assembling the cockpit and gluing the fuselage halves together.

 The camera bay is assembled and attached to the fuselage.
 Wings are glued into place.
 I use One Shot Clear Coat spray as a primer so I can use acrylic airbrush paints instead of enamel model paints.
 There is a lot of sanding and repainting to make all the seam transitions smoother.
 This model has vague instructions on exactly where to glue parts together and I relied a lot on Youtube videos of actual F4-Phantoms to show me exactly where the parts – especially the landing gear –attached to one another.
-This video

 I have attached the tail wings and painted in its heat shield at the back.
 At this point I am enhancing the panel details.